KyleBanks/scene-ref-attribute/README.md

 ```

 - `Optional` won't fail validation for empty (or null in the case of non-array types) results.
-- `IncludeInactive` only affects `Parent` and `Child`, and determines whether inactive components are included in the results.
-By default, only active components will be found, same as `GetComponent(s)InChildren` and `GetComponent(s)InParent`.
+- `IncludeInactive` only affects `Parent`. `Child` and `Scene`, and determines whether inactive components are included in the results.
+By default, only active components will be found, same as `GetComponent(s)InChildren`, `GetComponent(s)InParent` and `FindObjectsOfType`.

 ### Features

-- Supports all `MonoBehaviour` and `Component` types (basically anything you can use with `GetComponent`)
+- Supports all `MonoBehaviour` and `Component` types (basically anything you can use with `GetComponent`), including interfaces
-- Determinate results, so there's no worry of Unity losing all your serialised references (which has happened to me a few times on upgrading editor versions).
+- Determinate results, so there's no worry of Unity forgetting all your serialised references (which has happened to me a few times on upgrading editor versions).
 All references will be reassigned automatically.
 - Fast, this tool won't slow down your editor or generate excessive garbage.
 - Fully serialised at edit time, so all references are already available at runtime
-- The `ValidateRefs` function is made available as a `MonoBehaviour` extension for ease of use.
+- The `ValidateRefs()` function is made available as a `MonoBehaviour` extension for ease of use.
 You can also invoke it outside of a `MonoBehaviour` like so, if preferred:
 ```cs
 MyScript script = ...;
 SceneRefAttributeValidator.Validate(script);